reidmorrison/iostreams/docs/index.md

 ~~~

 Write an array (row) at a time to the file.
-Each array is converted to csv before being compressed with zip.
+Each array is converted to csv before being written to the file.

 ~~~ruby
 IOStreams.path("example.csv").writer(:array) do |io|